grandy0831/CE-Plant-Monitor/README.md

+>The above are the implemented functions of plantpet.
+The functions mentioned below are all implemented.
+Currently, they are only showing related concepts, but please don’t worry, I will keep updating this readme to improve the plantpet.

 - **Sound feedback** : Plant pets make sounds to express needs or emotions.<br><br>
 Increase the interactivity and fun of plant pets while helping users better understand the state and needs of plants<br><br>